arduino/arduino-pro-ide/README.md

   replaced with `20190806`)

 You can find the changelog for the nightly builds [here](https://downloads.arduino.cc/arduino-pro-ide/nightly/CHANGELOG.txt).
 The changelog contains all changes since the [latest release](https://github.com/arduino/arduino-pro-ide/releases/latest) in reverse chronological order.

+### Install

+Arduino Pro IDE does not require an installer.
+Just extract the downloaded file to a convenient location.

+### Usage

+To start Arduino Pro IDE, run the executable you'll find in its installation folder:

+- Windows: `Arduino Pro IDE.exe`
+- Linux: `arduino-pro-ide`
+- macOS: `Arduino Pro IDE.app`

+**Note:** It's not possible to start Arduino Pro IDE on Linux from the file browser.
+Open a terminal in the Arduino Pro IDE installation folder and run the command `./arduino-pro-ide`

 ### Install a core to support your board
 The Arduino Pro IDE does not provide pre-installed cores, so, to have board support, you have to install a core by using the menu